PASTAplus/metapype-eml/README.md

 each child node(s) is always set to the last two positions of the list, thereby making the values accessible through list slicing (i.e., `rule[-2:]`).
-The "list-of-lists" data structure is passed to a validating function, called `process_children`, that iterates through both the rule-based list and the list of children from the node instance to evaluate compliance as specified in the given rule.
+The "list-of-lists" data structure is passed to a validating function, called `rules.process_children`, that iterates through both the rule-based list and the list of children from the node instance to evaluate compliance as specified in the given rule.
 Compliance failure at this point indicates that the node contains illegal children, children occurring in the wrong sequence, or